J-Rodrigo-Rojo-Garcia/CV/README.md

 # CV
 This is my CV profile.

-Download the PDF document for have acces to the links of my other websites, or alternatively you can consult:
+Download the PDF document for see my CV and have acces to the links of my other websites.

+Alternatively you can consult:

 1) Linkedin
 https://www.linkedin.com/in/jose-rodrigo-rojo-garcia-a05a84164